Morgy93/foodsharing/docs/docs/frontend/refactor/php-to-vue.md

 </details>

 ## Showing the Vue-Component
-When you found the correct `PHP`-view file, you can register the `Vue`-component in it.
+When you found the correct `PHP`-view file, you can register the `Vue`-component in it. <!--ToDo What PHP file is being referred to here?
+We've only been introduced to a folder -->

 ```php
 $this->vueComponent('component-id', 'component-name', $params)